network-reconstruction/Networks/README.md

 ## Development:

-We develop in the same way as the
+We develop in the same way as in spirit of MLOPs where orchestrated experiments are in the ```\experiments``` folder and automation in packages.
 ![Development Model](readme-images/MLOPS_pipeline.png)

 ## Package Creation/ Export: